GreenGard/RentEZ/README.md

-To run the application  in terminal paste:mvn spring-boot:run To run Frontende React: npm start
+To run the application  in terminal paste:mvn spring-boot:run To run Frontend React: npm start